-Number of Shares/ % of Total Shares Outstanding 8,000,000/21.2% Immediately (except to the extent purchased by our affiliates).
+Number of Shares/ % of Total Shares Date of availability for resale into the public market outstanuing Date of availability for resale into the public market 8,000,000/21.2% Immediately (except to the extent purchased by our affiliates).
 5,028,658/13.4% 90 days after the date of this prospectus due to lock-up agreements these stockholders have with the underwriters if the conditions described under "Shares Eligible for Future SaleLock-up Agreements" are satisfied.
 5,034,617/13.4% 120 days after the date of this prospectus if additional conditions described under "Shares Eligible for Future SaleLock-up Agreements" are satisfied.
 19,335,321/51.3% 180 days after the date of this prospectus due to the release of the lock-up agreement these stockholders have with the underwriters.
 263,803/0.7% At some point after 180 days from the date of this prospectus subject to vesting requirements and the requirements of Rule 144 (subject, in some cases, to volume limitations), Rule 144(k) or Rule 701.